88-degrees/Book-of-Changes/appendix02s1.md

 6. 'The good fortune attached to the topmost line of Tâ Yû' arises from the help of Heaven.

 XV.
-(The trigram for) the earth and (that of) a mountain in the midst of it form Khien.
+(The trigram for) the earth and (that of) a mountain in the midst of it form [Qian(䷀)](e4b9beqian.md).
 The superior man, in accordance with this, diminishes what is excessive (in himself), and increases where there is any defect, bringing about an equality, according to the nature of the case, in his treatment (of himself and others).

 1. 'The superior man who adds humility to humility' is one who nourishes his (virtue) in lowliness.